transitland/onestop-id-scheme/introduction.md

 ## Where is the authority for a Onestop ID

+Onestop IDs are currently generated in the [Transitland Datastore web service](https://github.com/transitland/transitland-datastore) hosted at `https://transit.land/api/v1`

-For feeds and operators, Onestop IDs are defined in the [Transitland Feed Registry](https://github.com/transitland/transitland-feed-registry), a GitHub repository available to all for editing and use.
+To browse Onestop IDs for feeds and operators, try the [Transitland Feed Registry](https://transit.land/feed-registry).

+To browse Onestop IDs for operators, stops, and routes, try the [Transitland Playground](https://transit.land/playground).

+Onestop IDs are also included on all of the [Datastore's API endpoints](https://github.com/transitland/transitland-datastore/blob/master/README.md#api-endpoints).

-For stops and routes, Onestop IDs are currently generated in the [Transitland Datastore web service](https://github.com/transitland/transitland-datastore).
-In the future, we aim to provide a distributed mechanism for registrying, updating, and removing Onestop IDs for stops and routes.
+For the future, we're considering distributed mechanisms for registering, updating, and removing Onestop IDs.
 We welcome your thoughts on how to best share this responsibility among systems and users.